madetech/handbook/roles/sfia/lead_designer.md

 - Can fully explain the purpose and activities of each GDS phase of service delivery to a clients unfamiliar or uncomfortable with that way of working.

-- Gets teams to choose the suitable type of testing for hypothesis, communicating the strengths and weaknesses each type brings
+- Gets teams to choose the suitable type of testing for hypothesis, communicating the strengths and weaknesses each type brings.

-- Advises other leaders on how to set up their team for effective design work
+- Advises other leaders on how to set up their team for effective design work.

 - Regularly seeks feedback from peers, teammates and clients.
 Acting on and sharing what others feel they are doing well and could improve upon.